fledge-iot/fledge-filter-fft/README.rst

 A filter that applies a FFT algorithm to a set of readings.

-*This is a work in progress filter and shoudl not be considered for production use*
+**This is a work in progress filter and should not be considered for production use**

 Data is return in a single reading with a set of datapoints that each represent the average amplitude for a band of frequencies.
 These bands are